+First, the overall goodness-of-fit of the different landmark survival models was compared in terms of AIC, BIC, and C-concordance index obtained with 10-fold Cross-Validation (Table \ref{table10}).
+The landmark mixed-wavelet model shows the lowest AIC and BIC.
+Moreover, the C-index obtained with this approach is significantly higher than the others.

-The dynamic survival model was compared in terms of performance of the dynamic predictions obtained through discrimination and calibration.
-Specifically, as measures of calibration and discrimination, we used the Dynamic Area Under the Curve (AUC(t)) and the Brier Score.
-The relative reduction of the Brier Score compared to the null model is also reported.
-Negative values corresponds to an increment of the Brier Score instead of a decrease.
-10-folds cross validation was used to obtain both the indices.
-The prediction was made at three different predictions time: 1 year, 2 years and 3 years of follow-up and the prediction horizon considered was 6 months.
+Then, a comparison of all the dynamic survival models in terms of the dynamic predictive performance was obtained through discrimination and calibration measures.
+Specifically, we used the Dynamic Area Under the Curve (AUC(t)) and the Brier Score.
+10-fold cross-validation was used to obtain both indices.
+The prediction was made at three different times: 1 year, 2 years and 3 years of follow-up and the prediction horizon considered was 6 months.
 For the definition of AUC(t) and the Brier Score, the one proposed by \citet{Blanche2015} was used.
 The results are presented in Table \ref{table9}.
-It can be observed how the novel wavelet method has the highest calibration and discrimination.
-Interestingly, the models that rely only on the last measurement of potassium do not seem to perform much worse than the landmark mixed or joint model.
+It can be observed that the novel wavelet method showed the highest discrimination.